-While a number of companies are currently pursuing other gene therapy solutions to treat Cystic Fibrosis, including with conventional AAV vectors, these product candidates are in early stages of development.
-Moreover, they are not, to our knowledge, comprised of AAV vectors evolved in NHP for aerosol delivery.
-In addition, we believe these products were not designed for resistance to pre-existing antibodies to conventional AAVs, which is potentially a key requirement for successful delivery in the lung.
-As a result, while we have not initiated clinical trials for 4D-710, we believe it is the only AAV gene therapy product candidate in development designed specifically with a vector selected for aerosol delivery and with antibody-resistance.
+A number of biotechnology companies are pursuing gene therapy solutions to treat Cystic Fibrosis, including with conventional AAV vectors.
+In addition to being in early stages of development, these developmental AAV gene therapies are not, to our knowledge, comprised of AAV vectors evolved for aerosol delivery in NHP.
+In addition, these products were not designed for resistance to pre-existing antibodies to conventional AAVs.
+As a result, we believe 4D-710 is the only AAV gene therapy product candidate designed specifically with a vector selected for aerosol delivery to NHP, and to have antibody-resistance.